“So, how are you enjoying Switzerland?” asked my neighbour the other day.

 I visited the (totally awesome) cottage I’m also caring for in Sorenberg – twice.

 While I was there, I climbed a mountain.
-(Stay tuned for the hilarious video and post about this excursion soon).
+(Check out the hilarious video and post about this excursion).

 And I took care of various house-sitting responsibilities, entertained a house-guest for a week, learned how to run daily errands (like how and where to shop, recycle, etc), and dealt with a few challenges along the way.